This is part 2 of 3 in my series of posts on how to build a profitable blog in competitive niches.

 No need for fancy outreach software here.
 A simple spreadsheet in Excel or Numbers will be just fine.

-Name and URL of the blog in one column.
+Name and URL of the site in one column.

 Name of the influencer in the second column.